microsoft/cordova-plugin-code-push/README.md

 - __[getCurrentPackage](#codepushgetcurrentpackage)__: Retrieves the metadata about the currently installed update (e.g. description, installation time, size).

+- __[getPendingPackage](#codepushgetpendingpackage)__: Retrieves the metadata for an update (if one exists) that was downloaded and installed, but hasn't been applied yet via a restart.

 - __[notifyApplicationReady](#codepushnotifyapplicationready)__: Notifies the CodePush runtime that an installed update is considered successful.
 If you are manually checking for and installing updates (i.e. not using the sync method to handle it all for you), then this method **MUST** be called; otherwise CodePush will treat the update as failed and rollback to the previous version when the app next restarts.

 - __[restartApplication](#codepushrestartapplication)__: Immediately restarts the app.
 If there is an update pending, it will be immediately displayed to the end user.